 One of the projects that is currently close to my heart was conceived a few years ago.
-I embarked on a journey to produce a 10-part series of artistic productions under the theme “The War You Don’t See”, looking at how global conflicts (or movement and/or migration) impact and/or affect children’s lives.
-So far, 3 productions have been produced or under production:
+I embarked on a journey to produce a 10-part series of artistic productions under the theme “The War You Don’t See”, looking at how global conflicts and (forced) migration impact and/or affect children’s lives.
+So far, 5 productions have been produced or under production:

-- The Orphan Of Gaza, which looked at how children make sense of living through a catastrophic bombardment.
+- The Orphan Of Gaza (2015), which looked at how children make sense of living through a catastrophic bombardment.

-- The Dreamcatcher, which was developed as part of an international collaboration in partnership with Épaulé-Jeté.
+- The Dreamcatcher (2016), which was developed as part of an international collaboration in partnership with Épaulé-Jeté.
 It looked at how refugee children are integrated into the French schools, especially the playground.

-- If I Could Fly, which was developed as part of a residency with Arad Goch, a Welsh theatre, looked at how children (and their families) are resettled into the community of Aberystwyth.
+- If I Could Fly (2017), which was developed as part of a residency with Arad Goch, a Welsh theatre, looked at how children (and their families) are resettled into the community of Aberystwyth.

 If you want to share thoughts with me on these projects or propose a potential collaboration (related to this or not), I welcome a conversation wherever you might be.
 I think we might have established that I love talking to other theatremakers, writers, directors, etc.